esignor/CCGR/README.md

 To view or download the code anonymously, please use this link: https://anonymous.4open.science/r/CCGR-22F2

-(If needed, click the green "Code" button → "Download ZIP")
+(If needed, click the button "Download Repository")

 ```
 cd CCGR